Siddhesh-Pandit/deNoiser/README.md

 - Ensure you have Python 3+ downloaded.

-- Ensure pip installation for numpy, matplotlib, scikit-eimag, PyWavelets  prior to usage.
+- Ensure pip installation for numpy, matplotlib, scikit-image, PyWavelets  prior to usage.
 - .nef or Nikon Exchange Format files can't be used as source at this moment.

 - Pending tests for Canon Raw images.